 Key goals of RTG 2408

 Within our RTG we aim to characterize disease-defining maladaptive processes at endothelial and epithelial barriers.
-In systematic approaches, we analyze protein modifications affecting gene expression (e.g. ubiquitinylation and acetylation of transcription factors or histones), proteostasis (e.g. ER or proteasome function), and/or molecular networks (e.g. HIF or NF-κB signaling) in endothelial and epithelial barriers and their impact on barrier function.
+In systematic approaches, we analyze gene expression, molecular signalling and molecular networks (e.g. NF-κB system) in endothelial and epithelial cells and their impact on barrier function.

 Maladaptive response at physiological barriers in chronic diseases.
 Pathologic stimuli (1) impair adaptive cellular processes (e.g. unfolded protein response, UPR, 2).
 These changes promote protein modifications and regulation of histones (3), transcription factors (4) and other regulators of key cellular functions (e.g. proteostasis, 5), perpetuating the maladaptive response.
 The resulting dysfunction of endothelial or epithelial cells at physiological barriers generates a disease promoting micromilieu (6), characterized by cellular dysfunction of barrier-defining cells (yellow to brown; dark colouring reflecting an altered cellular phenotype, 7) and recruited inflammatory (green, 8) cells.
 These changes may dispose to cellular dysplasia.